VitoVitae/Portfolio/README.md

 # Portfolio

-Hello welcome to my portfolio!
+Hello, welcome to my portfolio!

 This portfolio us divided into my university school years and further divided into skills.